FEAR OF FAILURE

-(a) Studies have shown that eliminating left turns reduces the time as well as accidents.
+(a) Studies have shown that eliminating left turns reduces time and accidents.
 UPS™ drivers rarely take left turns.

 (b) Use a cell phone app to find the shortest route.

-(c) Using Freeways/Highways are often slower during rush hour traffic.
+(c) Using Freeways/Highways is often slower during rush hour traffic.
 Record the travel time during rush hour and off hours.

 (d) Street roads are sometimes the fastest route.
 But most street routes are more scenic.

 Step 4.
 Implement the plan.
 Sometimes it is better to have a passenger record the times or observations.
-Resistance to collaborate is often a symptom of fear of failure.
+Resistance to collaboration is often a symptom of fear of failure.

 Step 5.
-Don’t forget to give yourself a reward.
-And do it for each time you make the trip and record your travel time.
+Don’t forget to reward yourself.
+And do it each time you make the trip and record your travel time.
 Even if you are stuck in traffic, do not use the word “failure.”
 You are eliminating that route during a particular time.
 Progress has been made.

 Exercise No. 4.
-You want to do something fun with the family, but you do not have a lot of money.
+You want to do something fun with the family but do not have much money.

 Step 1.
-This is set forth in the description.
+This is outlined in the description.